 In an article from the Division of Undergraduate Studies at Penn State, it was found that students are almost guaranteed to change their major.
 This is because freshmen age students often have not reached the appropriate developmental stage to make the decision about their college major.
 This makes sense, as the majority of students end up changing their majors at least once!
 Many colleges are aware of this, which is why they don’t ask you to declare your major until the end of your sophomore year.
 It is okay to use the first year of college to experience all that college has to offer, learn more about yourself, and explore possible career paths.

 However, it is true that if you know you might pursue certain majors, you should start to take those classes early.
 These include engineering, pre-med, or any other that requires an extensive list of prerequisites.
 So consider what you may be interested, but allow yourself the chance to explore as well.

 Myth #4: You need to choose a pre-listed major.

 Again, we can say that this is another one of those myths about choosing your college major that doesn’t hold true.
 There are a decent number of colleges today, including Indiana University and Cornell University, that offer the option for students to design their own majors.
 This means the student can determine all of the classes that will build up that major.
 If you believe your interests and skill sets don’t fit well under a pre-specified major, you can create your own set of classes that better fit!
 You may also adapt for your career, academic, and personal goals.
 Consider that the workforce is constantly changing.
 Therefore, if you find that the majors offered don’t keep up with the career you have in mind, consider alternative options.

 Myth #5: Majors are the only way to get experience in a field.

+As you can see from this article, many common myths about choosing your major for college aren’t set in stone.
 Still uncertain what path is for you?
 Empowerly can help.